Oak Herringbone Dining Table - Custom Handcrafted Pattern

 The production process of a herringbone oak tabletop requires more time and care than a standard top:

-- Selection — The oak slats are selected for color, grain, and quality.
+- Selection — Oak slats are selected based on color, grain, and quality.

 - Cutting — The slats are cut to the correct angle and length.

-- Laying — The slats are laid in the herringbone pattern and glued onto a stable substrate.
+- Laying — The slats are laid in the herringbone pattern and glued to a stable backing board.

-- Pressing — The top is pressed together for maximum adhesion.
+- Pressing — The top is pressed for maximum adhesion.

-- Sanding and finishing — The top is sanded multiple times and finished with oil, stain, or lacquer.
+- Sanding and finishing — The top is sanded multiple times and finished with oil, stain, or varnish.

 Available Finishes

-All oak finishes are also available for a herringbone top:
+All oak finishes are also available on a herringbone top:

-- Smoked — for a dark, deep look
+- natural — for a dark, deep look

-- White or gray stained — for a Scandinavian style
+- White or grey stained — for a Scandinavian style

 - Black stained — modern and powerful